TerryMooreII/jquery-i18n/README.md

 <body>
     <div>
     	<span data-i18n="welcome"></span> <!-- Updates the span text with the welcome value from the translation file-->
-        <input data-i18n="Enter_Name"> <!-- Updates the placeholder value with Enter_Name value fro from the translation file-->
+        <input data-i18n="enter_name"> <!-- Updates the placeholder value with enter_name value fro from the translation file-->
 	</div>
 </body>
 </html>